im1g/im1g/README.md

 # 👋 Hi there, I am an Entrepreneur in Canada and a privacy advocate 🔒.
 Before that, I worked in cybersecurity 🛡️, electronics repair 🔧, coding instruction 💻, chess coaching ♟️, and more.
 I started in IT at the age of 10, began studying it seriously at 13, and landed my first IT job at 16.
-I am also ranked in the top 0.3% in chess worldwide 🌍, But I retired from competitive play to focus on my career 🚀. 🤝 Open to collaboration 🔗 Owner of this Discord community: https://discord.gg/mRzQ5c3G fix grammer
+I am also ranked in the top 0.3% in chess worldwide 🌍, But I retired from competitive play to focus on my career 🚀.

+🤝 Open to collaboration

+🔗 Owner of this Discord community: https://discord.gg/mRzQ5c3G

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/https://discord.com/users/718509603654205502)